Financhill

 • What do Analysts Say About DB or GS?

-Deutsche Bank AG has a consensus price target of $14.94, signalling downside risk potential of -39.34%.
-On the other hand The Goldman Sachs Group has an analysts' consensus of $585.21 which suggests that it could grow by 6.88%.
-Given that The Goldman Sachs Group has higher upside potential than Deutsche Bank AG, analysts believe The Goldman Sachs Group is more attractive than Deutsche Bank AG.
+Deutsche Bank AG has a consensus price target of $14.94, signalling downside risk potential of -42.95%.
+On the other hand The Goldman Sachs Group has an analysts' consensus of $585.58 which suggests that it could fall by -5.4%.
+Given that Deutsche Bank AG has more downside risk than The Goldman Sachs Group, analysts believe The Goldman Sachs Group is more attractive than Deutsche Bank AG.

 Company Buy Ratings Hold Ratings Sell Ratings